 Smithsonian Gardens develops, implements and shares best practices and state-of-the-art operations relating to horticultural production, maintenance, management and display with the public and its peers.
-Its ongoing efforts to engage in sustainable practices has resulted in operational improvements that have had a significant impact on the environment.
+Its ongoing efforts to engage in sustainable practices have resulted in operational improvements that have had a significant impact on the environment.

 About the Smithsonian Gardens

 Most of the Smithsonian gardens are accessible to pedestrian traffic at all times.
 Tours of the gardens are available from mid-April through September (weather permitting).
 Check the Smithsonian Gardens’ website for details at www.gardens.si.edu.

 # # #